Insurance Terms & Definitions

 Workers’ Compensation This coverage is required by state law for all temporary or permanent cast or production crew members.
 The policy provides medical, disability or death benefits to any cast or crew member who becomes ill or who is injured in the course of employment.
 Independent contractors or subcontractors are usually considered as employees for Workers'' Compensation purposes.
 Failure to carry this insurance can result in paying benefits plus penalties.
 Even though a payroll service is the employer of record, the production entity must have its own Workers'' Compensation policy.

 Wrap Up An insurance program put together for advertising agencies that hire production companies to shoot commercials for their clients and for record label companies that produce music videos.
 The production company, post-production company and all other entities or individuals involved in the production are covered by the wrap up.
 Since this includes contractors or sub contractors, their bids should not include insurance costs.
-A wrap up program includes general liability, a production package, errors and omissions, auto liability, property damage, an umbrella and possibly travel accident, non-owned water and air craft and approved stunts.
+A wrap up program includes general liability, a production package, errors and omissions, auto liability, property damage, an umbrella and possibly travel accident, non-owned water and aircraft and approved stunts.
 A wrap up reduces insurance costs, provides broader coverage and simplifies insurance administration.